Sure Dividend

 One of the company’s most important growth catalysts is acquisitions.
 In late 2021, Ecolab acquired Purolite for $3.7 billion in cash.
 Purolite sells high-end ion exchange resins for the separation of solutions in over 30 countries.
 It generates annual sales of approximately $400 million.

 Ecolab has proven successful at integrating other acquisitions, so we remain positive about the company’s ability to do so in the future.
-Acquisitions such as these, along with organic investment, have fueled steady earnings growth for decades.
+Acquisitions such as these and organic investment have fueled steady earnings growth for decades.

-We feel that the company is well-positioned to continue to grow.
-We expect ECL to grow earnings-per-share by 12% per year over the next five years.
+We feel that the company is well-positioned to continue growing.
+Over the next five years, we expect ECL to grow earnings per share by 10% per year.

 Competitive Advantages & Recession Performance